Listeria, a constant threat to the food industry

 A rare risk with major consequences

-Although relatively few listeriosis outbreaks occur, the impact of each one is disproportionate.
-European data analyzed show that the number of severe cases remains constant, and deaths occur even with strict controls.
-Meat, fish, and plant-based products frequently appear in safety notifications, indicating vulnerability across multiple industry segments.
+Although listeriosis outbreaks are relatively rare, each outbreak's impact is disproportionate.
+European data shows that the number of severe cases remains steady, with fatalities occurring even under strict control measures.
+Meat, fish, and plant-based products are frequently cited in safety notifications, indicating vulnerability across multiple industry segments.

-For manufacturers, a Listeria incident doesn't just mean a financial cost.
-We're talking about a loss of trust, product recalls, operational disruptions, and in some situations, an impact on consumer health.
-That's precisely why prevention becomes essential, and simple compliance with regulations is no longer sufficient.
+For producers, a Listeria-related incident is not just a financial cost.
+It means loss of trust, product recalls, operational disruptions, and, in some cases, impact on consumer health.
+This is why prevention becomes essential, and mere regulatory compliance is no longer sufficient.

-One of the reasons Listeria is considered a „persistent” pathogen is its ability to thrive in extreme conditions.
-It survives at low temperatures, adapts to moist or dry environments, and manages to colonize processing surfaces and equipment.
+One reason Listeria is considered a “persistent” pathogen is its ability to thrive under extreme conditions.
+It survives at low temperatures, adapts to both wet and dry environments, and can colonise surfaces and process equipment.

-Furthermore, global food mobility increases the potential for cross-contamination.
+In addition, the global movement of food products increases the potential for contamination to spread.
 European notifications show that incidents originate from both domestic production and imports.

 Current market trends can amplify exposure to risks:

-• Reducing plastic packaging, which can reduce the barrier to oxygen.
+• Reduced use of plastic packaging, which may weaken the barrier against oxygen.

-• More complex supply chains, which increases the risk of contamination during the process.
+• More complex supply chains increase the risk of contamination along the way.

-Modern practices show that bioprotective solutions, such as selected food cultures designed to dominate microflora and inhibit Listeria, are becoming an increasingly important pillar.
-They do not replace hygiene or process control, but add an extra biological barrier, adapted to current market demands for natural ingredients.
+Modern practices show that bioprotection solutions, such as food cultures specifically selected to dominate microflora and inhibit Listeria, are becoming an increasingly important pillar.
+They do not replace hygiene or process control, but add a biological barrier aligned with current market demands for natural ingredients.

-Effective Listeria control involves a multi-layered approach: rigorous hygiene, continuous monitoring, correct design of processing flows, and supplementary tools that prevent the pathogen's development in products.
+Effective Listeria control requires a multi-layered approach: rigorous hygiene, continuous monitoring, proper process-flow design, and additional tools to prevent pathogen growth in products.

 BIOCULT Solution: SafePro® – a decisive advantage against Listeria

-For producers who need a real and effective barrier against Listeria monocytogenes, Biocult offers its range of protective cultures.
-SafePro®, one of the most documented and high-performing bioprotection solutions on the market.
-These selected cultures act by dominating the microflora, consuming nutrients and oxygen rapidly, and producing metabolites that directly inhibit the development of Listeria.
+For producers requiring a reliable and effective barrier against Listeria monocytogenes, Biocult offers the SafePro®range of protective cultures, one of the most well-documented and high-performing bioprotection solutions available on the market.
+These selected cultures act by dominating the microflora, rapidly consuming nutrients and oxygen, and producing metabolites that directly inhibit Listeria growth.

 A danger that requires a permanent strategy

 Listeria will not disappear from the industry.
-It is a challenge that requires constant vigilance, prevention technologies, and a deep understanding of the risks.
+It remains a challenge that requires constant vigilance, preventive technologies, and a deep understanding of risks.
 Companies that invest in proactive measures not only reduce the likelihood of incidents but also strengthen their position in a market where safety and trust are the most valuable currencies.